“Wheeeel, fix…” my 2-year old daughter said.

 She’s innocent to the idea of failure.

-–to my surprise, she doesn’t just put the toy down or get upset.
+I watch her reaction…I’m shocked that she doesn’t put the toy down or get upset.

 She pouts.
 This little kid actually gets upset, but not with anger, but with some type of innocent confusion.

 There are other kids in the playground and she takes the toy from me–and the wheel–each part in two hands.

 She toddles (verb for how 2-yr olds walk) to these other, older kids.

 In her sporadic English, consisting of some vague nouns, with the word “fix” thrown in, she asks for help.

 The other kids ignore her, or look at her with pity.

 I observe, quietly.
 I feel like I’m learning something.